 - Drain, remove bay leaf, and spoon into a food processor.

-- Add butter, salt and pepper and ¼ cup broth and whir until smooth, adding additional stock if necessary to get your preferred texture.
+- Add butter, salt and pepper and ¼ cup broth (if using) and whir until smooth, adding stock if necessary to get your preferred texture.

 - Serve hot.

-Are you a fan of cauliflower?
-I sure am.
-Another favourite cauliflower recipe here is for roasted cauliflower steaks with pumpkin seed romesco sauce.
+Cauliflower can be endlessly versatile.
+Another of my favourite cauliflower recipes is for roasted cauliflower steaks with pumpkin seed romesco sauce.
 I make cauliflower risotto too (with crispy sage).
 Have you tried easy cauliflower cheese soup?